 Met Éireann has today issued a ‘Fierce Cold’ weather warning for the whole country with some areas also expected to pounded by wintery breezes and light frost.
 The initial warning was ‘Fairly Cold’ but this was upgraded to ‘Fierce Cold’ as conditions deteriorated overnight.

 Jamie Colgan of Met Éireann gave us the meteorological explanations and scientific meanings behind the various levels of Irish weather warnings.

-“When Fairly Cold gets a bit colder we call it Fierce Cold.”
+“Basically when Fairly Cold gets a bit colder we call it Fierce Cold.”

 So what’s the forecast for the rest of the week and should we expect the Fierce Cold conditions to get better or worse?